 Carmen Nobel, Program Director.
 She joined Journalist’s Resource in 2018 after serving as senior editor of Harvard Business School Working Knowledge, where she forged content partnerships with Quartz, Forbes, HBR Ascend and the World Economic Forum.
 Her work also has appeared in The Boston Globe, Boston Magazine, Inc., NPR Science Friday, PC Magazine, eWeek and McSweeney’s Internet Tendency. @carmennobel

 Denise-Marie Ordway, Managing Editor.
-She joined Journalist’s Resource in 2015 after working as a reporter for multiple daily newspapers, including the Orlando Sentinel and The Philadelphia Inquirer.
-Her work also has appeared in publications such as USA TODAY, the Chicago Tribune and the Washington Post.
-She has received several national journalism awards and was named as a Pulitzer Prize finalist in 2013.
-Ordway was a 2014-15 Fellow of Harvard’s Nieman Foundation for Journalism and serves on the Journalist Advisory Board for the national Education Writers Association.
-Twitter: @deniseordway.
+She joined Journalist’s Resource in 2015 after working as a reporter for newspapers and radio stations in the U.S. and Central America, including the Orlando Sentinel and Philadelphia Inquirer.
+Her work also has appeared in publications such as USA TODAY, the New York Times, Chicago Tribune and Washington Post.
+She has received a multitude of national, regional and state-level journalism awards and was named as a Pulitzer Prize finalist in 2013 for an investigative series she led that focused on hazing and other problems at Florida A&M University.
+Ordway was a 2014-15 Fellow of Harvard’s Nieman Foundation for Journalism.
+She also serves on the Journalist Advisory Board to the national Education Writers Association. @deniseordway

 John Wihbey is a consultant to Journalist’s Resource, having served as managing editor and assistant director for the project from 2011 to 2015.
-He is currently an assistant professor of journalism at Northeastern University.
-Twitter: @wihbey.
+He is currently an assistant professor of journalism at Northeastern University. @wihbey